CFP: 32nd Novembertagung on the History and Philosophy of Mathematics

 The Novembertagung on the History and Philosophy of Mathematics is an annual international conference aimed at graduate students in the history and philosophy of mathematics and neighboring fields.
 It provides an opportunity for young researchers to present and discuss their research in a safe, informal environment, and serves as a place for them to share experience and advice, as well as to establish new contacts.
 Participants are welcome from around the world.

 This year, due to the COVID-19 pandemic, the conference will be held online.
-Abstracts, of around 250 words, should be submitted as a PDF file via email to email@example.com.
-In your email, please also include your full name and affiliation as they should appear on the conference program.
-The deadline for submissions is July 1st 2021.
+Abstracts, of around 250 words, should be submitted as a PDF file via email to [email protected] In your email, please also include your full name and affiliation as they should appear on the conference program.
+The (extended) deadline for submissions is July 21st 2021.
 For additional information, please visit our webpage:

 On the Theme: Crisis, instability and times of uncertainty undoubtedly influenced the development of the sciences, and mathematics is no exception.
 Throughout history, mathematicians found themselves facing wide-ranging challenges, both internal and external to mathematics, to which they had to respond in new and creative ways.
 Inspired by contemporary global events, this conference is interested in the ways that times of crisis shaped the development of mathematics.
 The time of uncertainty might be frustrating and confounding for the mathematicians, but from a historical perspective it can be viewed as an engine of mathematical creativity.